MaochengBai/PLAMi/README.md

     <img src="./assets/framework.png" width="800px">
 </div>

+## Model Overview

+PLAMi (Pixel-Level Analysis in Medical Imaging) precisely aligns image and text data through Visual Instruction Tuning technology, significantly enhancing the accuracy of medical image analysis.
+This framework incorporates a specialized visual encoder and a pixel-level regional feature extractor, both tailored for medical imaging, to capture and deeply analyze subtle features within images.
+PLAMi not only improves diagnostic accuracy but also provides detailed visual and textual analysis when handling complex medical images, offering robust support for clinical diagnosis.

 ## Installation

 Clone the repository and set up the environment with all necessary packages using these commands: